-- Ensure the needs of retired New Zealanders are met through a sustainable superannuation scheme.
-In giving people certainty (and thus security) such a scheme also gives New Zealand a desperately needed expanded savings base.
+- Ensure the needs of retired New Zealanders are met through a sustainable universal superannuation scheme with a retirement age of 65.

 - Provide real opportunities for young people to gain quality education and skills that will enable greater involvement in the economy.

 - Introduce the philosophy that every young New Zealander can expect to be trained for careers and not left to rot on the dole.

 - Introduce workforce planning and better careers guidance in schools.

 - Provide driver license training for every secondary school student.

 - Abolish the ‘starting out wage’ for young people.

 - Pay the Job Seekers Benefit to approved employers when taking on an apprentice.